-To make matters worse, I had managed to pick up a cold.
+To make matters worse, I managed to pick up a cold.
 I was sure it was partly due to the lack of fruit and veggies.
-May have also been the public transit in Bologna or the train travel.
+It may have also been the public transit in Bologna or the train travel.
 But my snuffling nose and sore ears were not helped by the hot and humid conditions.
 David was not happy when he also got the cold.
-The good side of being a little sick was that we might take it a little easy at this stop!
+The good side of being a little sick was that we took it a little easy at this stop!

-After we had settled in on the first night, we ventured out at about 5pm for a stroll along the beach.
+After we settled in on the first night, we ventured out at about 5pm for a stroll along the beach.
 It kinda felt like we were in a science fiction movie where all the people had been whisked away.
-There were a few people spread out along the beach, most beach bars were shut up tight and in some places the beach walkways were being removed.
+There were a few people spread out along the beach.
+Most beach bars were shut up tight.
+And in some places the beach walkways were being removed.
 We found Igea Marina the off season beach ghost town!

-Our hotel would stop serving dinner after the second night and I suspect that they, like most of the other hotels on the beach, would soon roll down their shutters for the season.
-Everywhere we went we saw signs announcing the season closing dates.
-The beach and the town certainly did not resemble the beach resort pics we had used to decide to stay in this town!
+Our hotel stopped serving dinner after the second night.
+And I suspected that they, like most of the other hotels on the beach, would soon roll down their shutters for the season.
+Everywhere we went we saw signs that announced the season closing dates.
+The beach and the town certainly did not resemble the beach resort pics we used to decide to stay in this town!

-While open restaurants were hard to find in Igea Marina the off season beach ghost town, we were delighted to be back on the coast and have our fill of seafood.
-Most offered some pasta and meat selections, but the specialties of the day were seafood and not to be passed up.
-David was in heaven and again regretting that he was developing a liking for seafood in me.
-He now had to fight to get his share of a full pot of mussels for two.
+Open restaurants were hard to find in Igea Marina the off season beach ghost town.
+But we were delighted to be back on the coast with our fill of seafood.
+Most offered some pasta and meat selections.
+But the specialties of the day were seafood and not passed up.
+David was in heaven and again regretted that he had developed a liking for seafood in me.
+He fought to get his share of a full pot of mussels for two.
 A few suggestions if you are in the area: